mugas/ricardo_moreira/content/coding/iterating-over-objects-and-arrays.md

 allAnimals()
 ```

-S﻿o after you that and because the result is an array, then you can iterate over them easily with \`for...of\` for example
+S﻿o after you do that and because the result is an array, then you can iterate over them easily with \`for...of\` for example

 ```javascript
 for (let habitat of Object.values(animalsHabitat)) {